Makena-Wambui/AirBnB_clone/README.md

 Here we wre building a console or command interpreter using the Cmd class of the cmd module.

-This console allows use to create, display, update and destroy objects.
+This console allows users to create, display, update and destroy objects.

 It  also includes a file storage engine.
-We use JSON serialization and deserializtion to store our objects. storage is persistent that is data still remains even after you quit a session.
+We use JSON serialization and deserializtion to store our objects.
+Storage is persistent that is data still remains even after you quit a session.

 HOW DO WE START IT:
 --------------------